-Our flagship product is own burgers handmade made on site from mixes that we make from for organically grown vegan ingredients.
-Vegetables and bread are supplied on site by an organic co-operative.
+Our key product, Veggies Burgers, are hand made on site from organic ingredients that we source & mix ourselves, including UK oats & breadcrumbs & soya from France.
 Bread is otherwise usually supplied by an independent local Nottingham Bakery.
 Cakes are baked on site from organic ingredients (often with flour from Greens Windmill, 2 miles from our home base).

 What are you selling that is Fairtrade?

 Coffee, decaff coffee, hot chocolate, tea, redbush, herbal teas.